top of page

 If our story is too small, it will filter out the magic, replacing it with a banal, more familiar story.
 This is why our language must evolve.
 When scientists discover a "third state" of life they give us new language for a phenomenon that has always existed, but was previously invisible to us.

-Here are two common but limiting stories illustrate what happens when our language and frames of reference stagnate:
+Here are two common but limiting stories, which illustrate what happens when our language and frames of reference stagnate.
+By no means are these the only stories that fail to capture the moment, but I am familiar with these ...

 1. The Stagnant Atheist-Materialist Story: This narrative can reduce our existence to being "just an evolved ape."
-In its attempt to explain the how through natural selection and random chance, it often fails to appreciate a much deeper truth about things.
-By holding this logic story too rigidly, we lose profound wow of what it means to be a conscious being in a mysterious universe.
+In its attempt to explain the "how" of life, it often fails to appreciate a much deeper truth about reality.
+By holding this logic story too rigidly, we marginalize and ignore whole swaths of reality.
+We undermine and dismiss a fuller complexity of what occurs as beings with consciousness in a mysterious universe.

 2. The Stagnant Religious Story: I recently spoke with a friend, a staunch Christian, who is deeply invested in events that happened 2,000 years ago.
-For him, this present moment can feel like a waiting room for a future salvation.
-This narrative, fixated on a past vocabulary, fails to see that the same divine or magical force present then is also fully present now.
+Christ's birth and death are special markers from a special time.
+For him, the days we live in are something different, less magical.
+The present is a dark, sinful waiting room for a future return of magic and opportunity and beauty.
+This narrative - fixated on historical events and past language - fails to notice that the same divine or magical force that was present then is also fully present now.

 Our identity story—whether political, scientific, or spiritual—acts as the operating system for our consciousness.
-And that operating system must be written in the language and explanatory narrative that we've chosen.
-Awareness holds the key.
+And that operating system must be written in the language and explanatory narrative that we've chosen, or that we inherited from our cultures.
+The Truth is always bigger than the story we hold - there will always be something deeper, a new perspective, lost knowledge, marginalized experience.
+Awareness holds the key to seeing, experiencing and accepting these possibilities.

 The problem isn't a lack of magic - it's a lack of awareness, and a failure of language.
-The ancient narratives and miracles point to profound phenomena, which have not ceased.
-We are living through it right now.
-The wonder of existence is a present-tense reality.
+The ancient narratives and miracles point to profound phenomena, which have not ceased to exist.
+We are living through it right now - The wonder of existence is a present-tense reality.

 Conclusion: Notice & Choose a Bigger, Truer Story